 - Payment Index – Scored 0-100 and represents information from creditors and business vendors that have interacted with the company in the report.
 This score considers payment history.

-- Business Credit Risk Score – Scored 101-992 and measures the likelihood that a business will become delinquent on their payments.
+- Business Credit Risk Score – Scored 101-992 and measures the likelihood that a business will become delinquent on its payments.
 Some of the factors used include company size, available credit, ages of credit accounts, and charged off or delinquent accounts.

 Just like with personal credit scores, Experian business credit scores consider outstanding loan balances, and whether or not the business has any liens, judgments, or bankruptcies on its record.